adarshvs/shodan-bulk-ip-port-enumerator/README.md

 # Shodan Bulk IP Port Enumerator
-This repository contains a Python script that performs IP lookups using the Shodan API, retrieves information about open ports for a list of IP addresses, and writes the results to an output file.
+This Python script uses the Shodan API to scan a list of IP addresses for open ports and logs the results into a CSV file.
+The script processes each IP one by one, printing the results in the terminal as it scans and immediately saving them into a CSV file.

+### Features:
+<p>  •	Real-time Output: Displays the open ports for each IP in the terminal as the scan progresses.
+<p>  •	Immediate Logging: Saves each IP's results to a CSV file (output.csv) right after processing.
+<p>  •	Error Handling: Logs IPs without available data and handles unexpected errors gracefully.
+<p>  •	Formatted CSV Output: Ports are listed neatly under the corresponding IP in the CSV file.

 ### Prerequisites
 Before running the script, ensure you have the following: